e2e codex skill w/ chrome-devtools-mcp

 - actual evidence

-- screenshot list with captions, using element-focused captures with minimal surrounding noise when possible
+- inline screenshots rendered with Markdown image syntax `![]()` and short captions, using element-focused captures with minimal surrounding noise when possible

 - network or mock verification notes